Skip to content

 Description

-The practitioner sits in gyaku seiza, with the hips positioned between the heels or as close as possible.
+The practitioner sits in gyaku seiza with the seat between the heels, or as close to that position as possible.

 Purpose

-• increase mobility in knees, ankles, and hips
+• increase mobility in the knees, ankles, and hips

 • improve coordination